-When we walk through our garden covering up a couple of weeds per week with mulched grass, we sing "No weeds, no weeds, no weeds in our garden!"
+When we walk on top of the garden mulch in the summer, we sing "No weeds, no weeds, no weeds in our garden!"

 "After you have mulched for a few years, your soil will become so rich from rotting vegetable matter that you can plant much more closely than one dares to in the old-fashioned way of gardening."- Ruth Stout